Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

 - Relays
   - Manage side-effects in a single, self-contained node with its own state
-  - Implementation details are hidden, externally it works just like any other state
+  - Implementation details are hidden, externally it works just like any other reactive promise
-  - Primarily used for _asymmetric async_ (think UDP vs TCP), but also implement the `AsyncSignal` API for initial load and pending states
+  - Primarily used for _asymmetric async_ (think UDP vs TCP)
   - Activate when _connected_ to an active watcher, and deactivate when _disconnected_ from all active watchers
 - Watchers
   - Represent the active parts of the app